-My favorite types of cross-training for post-marathon are pool running, swimming (both for the hydrostatic recovery benefits of water), cycling, elliptical, and walking in that order.
+My favorite types of cross-training for post-marathon are pool running, swimming (both for the hydrostatic recovery benefits of water and the complete lack of impact force), cycling, elliptical, and walking in that order.
 These forms of exercise prioritize the healing power of water with no impact forces.
 If you don’t have access to a gym, pool, or bike you can go for a short, easy walk.

 To provide a different perspective, I reached out to Tom Goom, a physiotherapist with over 10 years of clinical experience.
 In addition to being quite a good runner himself, Tom has shared his expertise abroad (Sri Lanka) and written for Men’s Running UK, Running Fitness, and the British Journal of Sports Medicine blog.